-The Best iPhones to buy in 2021: Apple has a phone for every need!
+The Best iPhones to buy in Summer 2021: Apple has a phone for every need!

 In the market for a new iPhone?
-The good news is Apple has a myriad of options, from the newest and most cutting-edge 5G, 5nm handsets to older devices that are still highly capable thanks to Apple’s best-in-industry software updates.
-No matter your budget or need, there’s bound to be an iPhone for you — after all, the iPhone is the most mainstream “default” phone.
-If you’re looking for other options, we have recommendations on the best Android phones, and a combined recommendation list for the best phones.
+The good news is Apple has a myriad of options, from the newest and most cutting-edge 5G, 5nm handsets to older devices that are still very capable thanks to Apple’s best-in-industry software updates.
+For example, the upcoming iOS 15 will be going to devices as old as the six-year-old iPhone 6S.
+So no matter your budget or need, there’s bound to an iPhone for you.

 Navigate this article: